-The Information Booth is typically located near the corner of King and Tobacco Streets, near the entertainment stage, and operates each market day to answer questions during regular hours of operation.
-First Aid may also be found at the CFM Information booth in addition to a limited selection of merchandise available for purchase.
+The CFM Information Booth is typically located near the corner of King and Tobacco Streets, near the entertainment stage, and operates each market day to conduct business with vendors and to answer questions during regular hours of operation.
+First Aid and general information about the area may also be found at the CFM Information booth in addition to a limited selection of merchandise available for purchase.